-- Archdiocesan Pension Plan for Lay Employees

-- Archdiocesan 403(b) Savings Plan

-- Pre-2009 Accounts 403(b) Plan

-- Archdiocesan Health and Welfare Plan for Lay Employees

-- Priest Pension Plan

-- Priest Health Plan

-- Corporation of the Catholic Archbishop of Seattle Workers Compensation Program
+- Archdiocesan Pension Plan for Lay Employees - Archdiocesan 403(b) Savings Plan - Pre 2009 Accounts 403(b) Plan - Archdiocesan Health and Welfare Plan for Lay Employees - Pension Plan and Trust for the Priests of the Archdiocese of Seattle - Priest Health Plan of the Archdiocese of Seattle

-The Plan's share of expenses was \$144,811 and \$66,657 for 2019 and 2018, respectively.
+The Plan's share of expenses was \$165,375 and \$144,811 for 2020 and 2019, respectively.
 These amounts are included in administrative expenses in the statements of changes in net assets available for benefits.

-Note 4.
-Funding Policy
+4. Funding Policy

 The employer units make annual contributions to the Plan in amounts that are estimated to keep the present benefit levels constant.
-Each employer unit made annual contributions per priest of \$9,400 in both 2019 and 2018.
+Each employer unit made annual contributions per priest of \$9,400 in both 2020 and 2019.

-The Plan's deficiency of net assets available for benefits over accumulated Plan benefits at both June 30, 2019 and 2018, relates primarily to the accumulated benefit obligation and the contribution rate paid by the employer units of the Archdiocese.
-The Archdiocese has begun a campaign with the goal of substantially funding these benefit obligations, which will significantly reduce or eliminate the designated deficit.
+The Plan's deficiency of net assets available for benefits over accumulated Plan benefits at both June 30, 2020 and 2019, relates primarily to the accumulated benefit obligation and the contribution rate paid by the employer units of the Archdiocese.
+The Called to Serve as Christ campaign and related pledge redemptions, will significantly reduce or eliminate the designated deficit.